 - The court shall also order a new hearing of evidence, upon request by the accused who had been tried in absentia at the trial at the first instance, if he shows that he was unable to appear due to events of a coincidental nature, or force majeure , or because he was not aware of the decree summoning him to appear, provided that he is not responsible for these circumstances or that he has not deliberately evaded taking note of the trial proceedings if the summons to the first instance was served on the defence counsel in the cases provided for in Article 159, Article 161 section 4 and Article 169.

 It seems clear that because of the courts’ limited competence to hear evidence in such cases, the retrial of an in absentia conviction does not, as a rule, meet the ECHR requirements , as confirmed by contradictory case law of Italian's supreme court (Corte di Cassazione).

-Indeed, beside the fact that the burden of proof and the burden of production in the retrial are on the defendant, the court has no obligation to order a new evidence hearing, and in fact, usually, no new evidence is ordered during the appeal stage: the court decides on the basis of the case files only, being the hearing of fresh evidence, included the cross examination of prosecution witnesses already questioned on first stage, only possible in very exceptional cases and totally on courts' discretion .
+Indeed, beside the fact that the burden of proof and the burden of production in the retrial are on the defendant, the court has no obligation to order a new evidence hearing, and in fact, usually, no new evidence is ordered during the appeal stage: the court decides on the basis of the case files only, being the hearing of fresh evidence, included the cross examination of prosecution witnesses already questioned on first stage .

 In other words, “pursuant to Art.
 603 CPP, a hearing of evidence only takes place if the evidence has come into existence or was discovered after the first instance judgment (sec.
 2), if the judge cannot decide on the basis of the case file (sec.
 1), or if the judge considers hearing of evidence indispensable (sec.
 3).
 The wording of Art.
 603 CPP (..) suggests that the court hearing the appeal has a wide margin of assessment (Beurteilungsspielraum ) regarding the decision to have a new evidentiary hearing.
 It does, however, not impose an obligation on the appellate court to generally hear evidence upon request of the accused.
 In view of the unspecific wording of Art.
 603 secs.
 1 to 3 CPP, it is therefore unclear whether the obligation to establish the truth in criminal proceedings has been duly taken into account.”